awead/iii/README.md

 Assorted expect scripts for getting our marc records out of Millennium.

-### Searching Ranges of Records
+### Searching By Date

+Search by creation date, given various parameters, expressed as MMDDYY.

+##### Date Range

-Search for marc records created during a certain time frame, expressed in MMDDYY, and download them to the your ftp server.
+Search for marc records created between two dates and download them to the your ftp server.
+All dates are 21st-century.
 For example, to get all the records in the year 2012:

-    search-range 010112 123112
+    search-range 123111 010113
     download axw-range-1

+Note: dates are exclusive.

+##### Before Date

+Return records created before a given date.
+For example:

+    search-before 010200

+This will return records created on or before January 1, 2000.

 ### Searching Latest Records